sbarratt/wc-js/README.md

 ## Usage

-To include in your project, add this to your index.html
+To use in your project, add this to your index.html

 <code>\<script src="pathtowordcount"\>\</script\></code>